 Below is a photo of my vintage silver Leica Summarit 50mm f1.5 on my vintage 1958 Leica M2 35mm film camera (Photo taken with a Leica Summicron 90mm f2 on my Leica M9).

-Leica Summarit 50mm f1.5 Flickr
+Leica Summarit 50mm f/1.5 Flickr (My Photos)

-I have 6+ 50mm lenses including Leica Summilux ASPH, Leica Summicron v5, Zeiss ZM Sonar and Zeiss ZM Planar.
+I have 10+ 50mm lenses including Leica Summilux ASPH, Leica Summicron v5, Zeiss ZM Sonar and Zeiss ZM Planar.
 Despite owning all these ‘pedigree’ lenses I am finding myself chosing the vintage Leica Summarit first.
 Why?
 The Summarit has an amazing glow shot wide open at f1.5.
 It is sharp enough for female portraiture and I like the flare for my style of photography.
 The bokeh is like no other lens I own and together these traits give a photo a very unique and vintage look straight from the camera that I love.

-Leica Summarit 50mm f1.5 – why bad reviews?
+Leica Summarit 50mm f1.5 Reviews – Why Negativity?

 The Leica Summarit 50mm f1.5 lens is prone to flare (as mentioned) due to the old lens coating applied when manufactured in the 1950s.
 The coating was soft so on many copies of this lens it is damaged.
 I was very lucky to buy my lens with the original Leica UV filter meaning the lens optics are in near mint condition.
 The lens is also known to suffer from focus shift and to be optimised at f2.8 rather than at f1.5.
 I have not noticed any problems shooting at f1.5 so I guess I got lucky here also.
 Lastly, older lenses can be prone to fogging but again my lens optics are clear so I have not experienced this problem.